Andrew Hastie: Special Air Service Regiment

-From February to July 2013, Hastie was deployed to Afghanistan as an SASR officer with Special Operations Task Group Rotation XIX, largely targeting Taliban forces in partnership with other Afghan forces.
-During a battle in Zabul, some members of Hastie's SASR troop severed the hands of deceased Taliban soldiers, ostensibly for the purposes of conducting biometric testing.
-Hastie afterwards ordered his unit to cease the practice, and the incident was reported to ADF command.
-An inquiry later found that Australian troops in Afghanistan had not been explicitly instructed about the collection of body parts for biometric testing.
+From February to July 2013, Hastie served in Afghanistan as a Troop Captain with Special Operations Task Group Rotation XIX, working primarily with Afghan partner forces to target the Taliban.
+During a battle in Zabul, some members of Hastie's SASR troop severed the hands of deceased Taliban soldiers.
+He observed a severed hand and asked what was happening.
+Hastie afterwards ordered his unit to cease the practice, and the incident was reported to his commanding officer.
+During a later inquiry, a corporal gave evidence that they had severed the hands of their own accord as they didn't have time to retrieve biometric material and they needed to get back to their helicopters to leave.
+The inquiry found that Australian troops in Afghanistan were not explicitly instructed on whether the collection of body parts for biometric testing was acceptable.

-Hastie was deployed in 2014 and 2015 to an intelligence role in the Middle East-based role countering ISIL as an Operations Officer for Operation Gallant Phoenix.
-Hastie resigned from the ADF in August 2015 after announcing his candidacy for the 2015 Canning by-election.
+Hastie was deployed in 2014 and 2015 to the Middle East for an intelligence role, serving as an Operations Officer for Operation Gallant Phoenix.